func-i/Funci_from_OS/_posts/2015-05-01-jmeter-api-testing-part1.md

 This guide will show you how to:

-* use Jmeter to send requests to your API
+* use JMeter to send requests to your API
 * use javascript to parse responses from the API
 * set variables to be used in other requests
 * make additional calls to your API based on previous calls